 You should also be careful of using auto modes, which can under-expose an image—a real problem when your subject is a ball of black fluff.
 Manual exposure can help bring the cat out from the background.

 Speaking of backgrounds: Avoid settings with too much detail.
-In order for the cat to stand out, it’s best to go for a minimalist backdrop that won’t draw the eye to objects.
+For the cat to stand out, it’s best to go for a minimalist backdrop that won’t draw the eye to objects.
 Think green grass or mid-tone curtains.

 Finally, try to focus on your cat’s eyes, which provide a good contrast to their coat and can help inform how someone will read their “expression” or personality.